zchee/golang-wiki/Mobile.md

 The advantages to follow this strategy:

 * You can reuse a Go package from a mobile app without making significant changes to your existing application.
-* In cases where you want to share a partial common code base between your Android and iOS application, you can write the common functionality once in Go and glue them to the platform-specific code by invoking the Go package through bindings.
+* In cases where you want to share a common code base between your Android and iOS application, you can write the common functionality once in Go and glue them to the platform-specific code by invoking the Go package through bindings.

 Current limitations are listed below.

-* Only a subset of Go types are currently supported.
+* Only a [subset of Go types](https://godoc.org/golang.org/x/mobile/cmd/gobind) are currently supported.
 * Language bindings have a performance overhead.
-* There are a few limitiations on how the exported APIs should look like due to the limitiations of the target language.
+* There are a few limitations on how the exported APIs should look like due to the limitations of the target language.

 We will use the example package under [golang.org/x/mobile/example/bind/hello](https://golang.org/x/mobile/example/bind/hello) to generate bindings and invoke Greetings function from Java and Objective-C.